jcpaik/erdos-tuza-valtr/README.md

-# Formal verification of a paper "On the Erdős-Tuza-Valtr Conjecture"
+# Formal verification of the paper "On the Erdős-Tuza-Valtr Conjecture"
 This is a formal verification of the paper "On the Erdős-Tuza-Valtr Conjecture" in Lean 4.

 ## The theorem